martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 conditions evaluate to true, the resolution of the URI will fail.
 This allows for specification of URIs that are conditional on details of the HTTP exchange.

-For example, the following URI will not produce a result if the request is not successful, ensuring that the body of a response like 503 is not used:
+For example, the following URI cannot be dereferenced unless the response indicates success, ensuring that the body of an unwanted response like 503 is not used:

 ~~~
 hx://b5dd5901aef3f33de572/7/a/b?2xx